r-hub/blog/content/post/2020-03-03-packageRank/index.md

 ```
         date count package
-1 2020-04-15   239      VR
+1 2020-04-16     0      VR
 ```

 <br/>

-## two additional date formats
+## additional date formats

 With `cranlogs::cran_downloads()`, you can specify a time frame using the `from` and `to` arguments.
-The only downside is that dates must be formatted as "yyyy-mm-dd".To reduce typing and to create convenient shortcuts, `cranDownloads()` also allows you to use "yyyy-mm" or "yyyy" (yyyy works too!).
+The downside is that dates must be formatted as "yyyy-mm-dd".
+To reduce typing, `cranDownloads()` allows you to also use "yyyy-mm" or "yyyy" (yyyy works too!).

 ### "yyyy-mm"